Tangier, Virginia: History

+In February 1936, the US Army Air Corps used 13 B-10Bs of the 49th Bomb Squadron to drop supplies to the residents of Virginia's Tangier Island and Maryland's Smith Island; with ships unable to reach the islands due to heavy ice in the Chesapeake Bay, the islanders faced starvation after a severe winter storm.

 The original church on the island was called Lee's Bethel and burned down in the 19th century.
 A bench marking its location is in the graveyard in Canton.
-The present-day church on the island, Swain Memorial Methodist Church, was established in 1835.
-The other church is called the New Testament Congregation, established in 1946, a non-denominational Christian place of worship.
-For various reasons, both historical and practical, burials are sometimes located in the yards of houses.
+The oldest church that still exists on the island, Swain Memorial Methodist Church, was established in 1835.
+The only other currently standing church on the island is called the New Testament Congregation, established in 1946, and is a non-denominational Christian place of worship.
+For various reasons, both historical and practical (such as overcrowding), burials are sometimes located in the yards of houses.
 There are also churchyard cemeteries at each of the island's churches.

 Three 21st-century hurricanes, Isabel in 2003, Ernesto in 2006, and Sandy in 2012, caused much of the island to flood.
 A few houses were abandoned or torn down due to storm damage, while others have been elevated on new foundations.
 New buildings continue to be built on the island.

-In the 1960s, the United States Army took over portions of Tangier Island via eminent domain, forcing some residents including Walter Crockett and Maggie Eskridge Crockett to move to Exmore on mainland Virginia, so the military could conduct missile testing.
+In the 1960s, the United States Army took over portions of Tangier Island via eminent domain, forcing some residents, including Walter Crockett and Maggie Eskridge Crockett, to move to Exmore, on mainland Virginia, so the military could conduct missile testing.

 Geography

-Tangier Island is located in Chesapeake Bay.
-The island features sandy ridges divided by marshes and tidal streams.
-The island has three ridges, called Main Ridge, Canton, and West Ridge.
-North of Tangier is an island that was abandoned after the stream between it and Tangier Island (Oyster Creek) became too wide to build a bridge over.
-This northernmost area is called Uppards, and originally had a neighborhood called Canaan.
-The only structures left on Uppards are duck hunting lodges from 1928.
-A few of the homes on Main Ridge were moved from Uppards before flooding became a major problem.
-Each of the ridges has neighborhoods.
-On the northern part of Main Ridge, the neighborhood is called Meat Soup.
-On the northern part of West Ridge is one called Sheep's Hill.
-The southern part of Main Ridge has a ridge called Black Dye, and the one on the southern part of West Ridge is called Hog Ridge.
-Canton is in the most southeastern area of the island and is reached via a bridge.
-The bridges over the largest channel, called the Big Gut, are, to the north, Long Bridge, School Bridge, Wallace Bridge; and the farthest south is Heisten Bridge.